joelouthan/Theologicus/src/doctrine-christ-saves/06-the-power-of-god.md

 ## The Devotion

+This is the power of God.
+That God is the only being in the universe who wants to save us, can save us, has the power to save us, and actually saves us.

+For the sinner, the wretched, the sick, and the broken-hearted, God is the only one who can save us.
+He is the only one.
+Mankind tries its very best to save itself.
+It can help a little but it does not solve the root issue.
+Namely, the eternal hole in our hearts.
+For:

+> Eccelesiastes 3:11 He has made everything appropriate in its time.
+He has also put eternity in their hearts, but no one can discover the work God has done from beginning to end.

+That eternity in our hearts is longing for anything to worship because we are made to worship.
+But what do we turn to instead?
+Work, marriages, children, church, religion, money, achievements, new car, new toys, more likes, more followers--what is the end of that?
+You and I keep seeking out more and more temporal things to fill the eternal hole in our hearts.
+That is idolatry and it doesn't make sense.
+Yet, we keep trying.

+This is the essence of idolatry:

+>Matthew 12:43-45 “When an unclean spirit comes out of a person, it roams through waterless places looking for rest but doesn’t find any.
+Then it says, ‘I’ll go back to my house that I came from.’
+Returning, it finds the house vacant, swept, and put in order.
+Then it goes and brings with it seven other spirits more evil than itself, and they enter and settle down there.
+As a result, that person’s last condition is worse than the first.
+That’s how it will also be with this evil generation.”

+What makes the most sense?
+We need an eternal and infinite God to fill that hole and make his home in us.

+Does God want to save us?
+Yes!

+>1 Timothy 2:1–4 First of all, then, I urge that petitions, prayers, intercessions, and thanksgivings be made for everyone, for kings and all those who are in authority, so that we may lead a tranquil and quiet life in all godliness and dignity.
+This is good, and it pleases God our Savior, who wants everyone to be saved and to come to the knowledge of the truth.

+Can God save us?
+Yes!

+>1 Timothy 2:5–6 For there is one God and one mediator between God and mankind, the man Christ Jesus, who gave himself as a ransom for all, a testimony at the proper time.

+Does God save his people from their sins?
+Yes!

+>Matthew 1:21 She will give birth to a son, and you are to name him Jesus, because he will save his people from their sins.”

+Does God have the power to save us?
+Yes!

+>Romans 1:15–17 So I am eager to preach the gospel to you also who are in Rome.
+For I am not ashamed of the gospel, because it is the power of God for salvation to everyone who believes, first to the Jew, and also to the Greek.
+For in it the righteousness of God is revealed from faith to faith, just as it is written: The righteous will live by faith.

+How do you know that you are his people?
+That you are the one he came to save?

+>John 3:14–15 “Just as Moses lifted up the snake in the wilderness, so the Son of Man must be lifted up, so that everyone who believes in him may have eternal life.

+Do you look upon the Christ and believe in him?
+That means you have been born again.

+>1 John 5:1 Everyone who believes that Jesus is the Christ has been born of God, and everyone who loves the Father also loves the one born of him.

+You are infinitely saved by the Infinite God who has the infinity power to save you from your sins--all of your sins, past, present, and future.

+The power to create.
+The power to destroy.
+The power raise the dead.
+The power to heal.
+The power to save.

+That is the Almighty God.
 ## The Scriptures

 >Genesis 3:15 I will put hostility between you and the woman, and between your offspring and her offspring.
 He will strike your head, and you will strike his heel.